opus-codium/puppet-dehydrated/README.md

 The `apache_integration` parameter of the `letsencrypt_sh` class configures apache to serve the challenges used for domain validation.

-The following example redirect all HTTP requests to HTTPS except those releated to letsencrypt's validation:
+The following example redirect all HTTP requests to HTTPS except those related to letsencrypt's validation:

 ```puppet
 include ::apache